InsertMusicHere/Learning-2/README.md

 # Learning-2
 Using Python to clean Whatsapp chat data and then eventually creating data visualizations using Power BI

-I have recently started learning coding, using Python language.
+I have recently started learning to code, using Python language.

 for this specific code, I used a walkthrough given on the website : https://resagratia.com/2020/01/visualizing-whatsapp-chats-using-python-and-power-bi/